 - Event Name Next you will be able to make customisations, starting with your event name.
 It's good to have a headline that captures the event you are holding.

 - Organised by: This input helps Ticket buyer's know who has arranged the event and who to go to if they need to get hold of you.

 - Event start date and time: This is your event's duration, If you want to hold multiple events we recommend using our recurring event system, click here)

-- Address: Here you enter the address where the event is taking place.
+- Address: Here you can choose to either select a Venue or an Online Event on the left side.
+If you choose Online Event read more here.
+Alternatively choose venue and enter the address where the event is taking place.
 You can choose to search the location automatically, enter it manually or connect a venue.
 If you have already used us for past events and are using the same address for all your events, then you can benefit from connecting a venue as we store previous locations on your profile so you don't have to enter the address each time.